-- When a patient’s nose gets in the way (like when you are standing on patient’s left side examining their right temporal macula) have them turn their head more towards you.
+- Dealing with noses: When a patient’s nose gets in the way (like when you are standing on patient’s left side examining their right temporal macula) have them turn their head more towards you.
 They can still move their eye in whatever direction you need them to, but it moves the nose out of the way.

-Performing the exam
+Performing the exam:

-The Peripheral Retina Exam
+The Depressed Exam

 In my opinion, this is the hardest technical skill in ophthalmology clinic.
 It is also quite anxiety provoking, as you need to have a good depressed exam to rule out retinal detachments / tears.

-- The most important tip is that you do not necessarily need patients to get to the extreme lateral position of gaze (up, down, left, right).
+- Giving instructions: The most important tip is that you do not necessarily need patients to get to the extreme lateral position of gaze (up, down, left, right).
 Some of our senior retinal docs have the patient looking only slightly off axis, as this lets a lot more light in through the pupil vs. extreme tilt.
 This can also help you visualize your depressor, as you can depress a point 5mm beyond the limbus, rather than right at the limbus.
 I had so much trouble seeing my “bump” until someone taught me this.
 Now, I can 360 visualize my bump on nearly all patients.